creoapp/documentation/docs/tutorials/browser.md

 ![Browser](../images/tutorials/browser-10.png)
 Run your project again and you'll notice that everything works as expected now.

-++12++ So far we created and tested our application only on iPhone7, what happens if you try to run your app on an iPad?
-Just select iPad from the Info Panel and you'll notice that there are some UI issues that need to be fixed:
+++12++ So far we created and tested our application only on iPhone 6/7/8, what happens if you try to run your app on an iPad?
+Just select an iPad from the Info Panel and you'll notice that there are some UI issues that need to be fixed:
 ![Browser](../images/tutorials/browser-11.png)

 ++13++ Again, all these issues can be easily fixed.
-Switch back to iPhone7 and then apply the following constraints to the three controls:
+Switch back to iPhone 6/7/8 and then apply the following constraints to the three controls:
 ![Browser](../images/tutorials/browser-12.png)
 ![Browser](../images/tutorials/browser-13.png)
 ![Browser](../images/tutorials/browser-14.png)